Mount Sinai Morningside and Mount Sinai West Price Transparency

 In addition, your out-of-pocket expenses will depend on your specific insurance coverage and/or whether you are eligible for the hospital’s financial assistance policy.

 The hospital chargemaster reflects hospital services only.
-It does not contain any professional fees such as physician services, and it may not include certain ancillary services.
+It does not contain any professional fees such as physician services.
+In addition, it may not include certain ancillary services, such as anesthesia for procedures.
 These costs are billed separately, based on the price at the time of service.
 Please contact your insurance company for estimated professional fees and to check if your physician is in-network for your health insurance plan.

 Please note that some costs are subject to provider invoicing at the time of service.
 These can include certain costs associated with items such as blood products, implants, medications, and organ acquisition.

 Our machine-readable files are based on the services we provided at each of our facilities over the past 12 months.
-If neither Mount Sinai Morningside nor Mount Sinai West provided a certain service over the previous year, it might not be on the list.
+If Mount Sinai Morningside & Mount Sinai West has not provided a certain service over the previous year, it might not be on the list.

 Hospitals set their gross charges for services and items based on their costs, which vary among hospitals.
 For example, charges may vary based on issues such as: